Rafael-BD/theWatcher/README.md

   - Full Disclosure
   - Exploit-DB
   - NIST
-- Summarize vulnerabilities using AI (OpenAI's Gemini-based model), grouping them by technology and highlighting trends
+- Summarize vulnerabilities using AI, grouping them by technology and highlighting trends
 - Filter vulnerabilities by severity
 - Limit the number of items collected from each source